BESPlaybook/BESPlaybook/docs/ux/3-3-1-4-diary.md

 ## Product/output

-[links] Depending on the types of input your study requested of its participants, the diary entries can be decomposed and categorized or aggregated into quantitative measures to inform and support personas, or can be used for qualitative inputs to populate personas, user scenarios, journey maps and service design blueprints.
+Depending on the types of input your study requested of its participants, the diary entries can be decomposed and categorized or aggregated into quantitative measures to inform and support personas, or can be used for qualitative inputs to populate [personas](3-3-2-1-personas.md), [user scenarios](3-3-2-2-scenarios.md), [journey maps](3-3-2-3-journey.md) and [service design blueprints](3-3-2-4-blueprints.md).

-## Practical considerations

-- Consider distributing the survey to a couple test participants prior to wider distribution, to uncover questions that can be misinterpreted and should be rewritten, and to ensure you receive the types of responses you are expecting.
-- Ask questions that you have reason to believe your respondents are willing and able to answer sincerely.
-- Be aware that requiring respondent identification will reduce your response rate.
-- Avoid using Likert scales (i.e. 1-10 ratings) or similar structures for quantifying opinions.
-These tend to rely on subjective or arbitrary value assignments by your respondents, which devalues their responses.

 ## Reference